faycalki/Euclidean_Algorithm_for_two_or_more_numbers/README.md

 * Efficiently computes the greatest common divisor of any n number of integers, as well as their lowest common multiple.
 * Minimal dependencies.
 * Can be implemented as a fully modular program with minimal editing.
+* Extended euclidean algorithm, which outputs Bezout's Identity, with a patch to make it only output positive coefficient of the smaller integer in Bezout's Identity.

 ## Contributing